Uncle Sam (diamond)

-The diamond was owned by the Peikin Jewelers of Fifth Avenue, New York.
+The diamond was owned by Peikin Jewelers of Fifth Avenue, New York.
 It was lent by Peikin to the American Museum of Natural History for temporary display and storage.
 According to some reports, in 1971 it was acquired by a Boston dealer, Sidney de Young, and sold for US$150,000 to an anonymous private collector.

 It was later acquired by Peter Buck, who donated it to the Smithsonian Museum of Natural History in June of 2022.
 It is displayed alongside the Canary Diamond, an uncut stone found at the Arkansas site in 1917.